 How to get involved

-- Apply for an advertised internship project: Sign up to our mailing list indicating your name, student ID, department and school to receive an email notification each time an internship project in a relevant sector becomes available.
+- Apply for an advertised internship project: Subscribe to APR.Intern's internship alerts and newsletters to receive an email notification each time an internship project in a relevant sector becomes available.
 If you believe you are suitably qualified for the project, please apply following the instructions in the internship advertisement.

 - Send through a general internship application indicating your preferred industry and host organisation/s.
 APR.Intern will review your application, and if you fulfil the eligibility criteria, they will endeavour to create an internship for you.
 Please note that creating a tailored internship project may take up to 6 months after your application has been approved, so please remember to plan and apply well ahead so that you don’t miss your opportunity.